vinta/awesome-python/README.md

 *Static site generator is a software that takes some text + templates as input and produces HTML files on the output.*

+* [mkdocs](https://github.com/mkdocs/mkdocs/) - Markdown friendly documentation generator.
-* [Cactus](https://github.com/eudicots/Cactus) - Static site generator for designers.
+* [pelican](https://github.com/getpelican/pelican) - Static site generator that supports Markdown and reST syntax.
-* [Hyde](http://hyde.github.io/) - Jinja2-based static web site generator.
-* [Lektor](https://www.getlektor.com/) - An easy to use static CMS and blog engine.
+* [lektor](https://github.com/lektor/lektor) - An easy to use static CMS and blog engine.
-* [Nikola](https://www.getnikola.com/) - A static website and blog generator.
+* [nikola](https://github.com/getnikola/nikola) - A static website and blog generator.
-* [Pelican](https://blog.getpelican.com/) - Uses Markdown or ReST for content and Jinja 2 for themes.
-Supports DVCS, Disqus.
-AGPL.
-* [Tinkerer](http://tinkerer.me/) - Tinkerer is a blogging engine/.static website generator powered by Sphinx.

 ## Tagging

 *Libraries for tagging items.*

-* [django-taggit](https://github.com/alex/django-taggit) - Simple tagging for Django.
+* [django-taggit](https://github.com/jazzband/django-taggit) - Simple tagging for Django.

 ## Template Engine

 *Libraries and tools for templating and lexing.*

+* [Jinja2](https://github.com/pallets/jinja) - A modern and designer friendly templating language.
 * [Genshi](https://genshi.edgewall.org/) - Python templating toolkit for generation of web-aware output.
-* [Jinja2](https://github.com/pallets/jinja) - A modern and designer friendly templating language.
 * [Mako](http://www.makotemplates.org/) - Hyperfast and lightweight templating for the Python platform.

 ## Testing